MugoDom/xente-fraud-detection-challenge/README.md

 ## Overview
 This project is a solution to the Xente Fraud Detection Challenge, where the goal is to build a machine learning model to predict fraudulent transactions in the Xente dataset.
 The project implements a complete machine learning pipeline, including data preprocessing, feature engineering, model training, and evaluation.
 The final model is a Random Forest classifier, and the pipeline handles class imbalance using SMOTE and preprocesses data using a combination of numerical scaling, categorical encoding, and custom feature engineering.

-The pipeline is modular and split into three main notebooks:
+The pipeline is modular and split into five main notebooks:
+1. **data_exploration**: Explores the data to get an understanding of the dataset.
-1. **Preprocessing**: Cleans the data, engineers features, and preprocesses the training, validation, and test datasets.
+2. **data_preprocessing**: Cleans the data, engineers features, and preprocesses the training, validation, and test datasets.
-2. **Training**: Trains a Random Forest model on the preprocessed training data.
+3. **model_training**: Trains a Random Forest model on the preprocessed training data.
-3. **Evaluation**: Evaluates the model on the validation set and generates predictions for the test set.
+4. **model_evaluation**: Evaluates the model on the validation set and generates predictions for the test set.
+5. **hyperparameter_tuining**: Tunes the model using Gridsearch CV.

 ## Project Structure
 ```